Wilson

 Wilson has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely to affect the area.
-Notable projects include Sam Kerr Football Centre and Queens Park Regional Open Space, Kent Street Weir Precinct Redevelopment, Curtin University Net Zero Precinct Digital Twin, and Heartwood Bentley - Bentley Redevelopment Project.
-The following details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that may affect this region.
+Notable projects include the Sam Kerr Football Centre and Queens Park Regional Open Space, Kent Street Weir Precinct Redevelopment, Curtin University Net Zero Precinct Digital Twin, and Heartwood Bentley - Bentley Redevelopment Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.